Ago3/Adversifier/README.md

 ```

 #### Step 2
-In order to evaluate your model with the AAA tool, create a directory named ```output/answer_files``` containing the following tab-separeted files:
+In order to evaluate your model with the AAA tool, create a directory named ```output/answer_files``` containing the following tab-separated files:
 ```
 corr_a_to_a.tsv
 corr_n_to_n.tsv